yuriyg1/JSCRIPT330B-Piatto/README.md

+- npm install		-- Install dependencies
+- node index.js		-- Start Backend
+- npm start		-- Start Front-End
-npm run coverage	- Test coverage npm test 			- Run tests npm start			- Start Front-End node index.js		- Start Backend
+- npm run coverage	-- Test coverage
+- npm test 		-- Run tests

+** Note: JWT secret key is stored in a dotenv which is gitignored.
+See Canvas attachement for JWT secret key.

 Proof of Concept
 Description - I wanted to get exposure to Mobile Front-Backend integration, and so I decided to pursue a simple React Native Expo App that will have the following Page-Functionalities:
  - Sign In: Basic sign in page with Email/Password fields and a button for 'Sign In', and one for 'Create Account' -- Button 'Sign In': Does a POST request to 3000/signin with the provided info, if successful will land on the User page.
 If record is not found, will send an alert.